 Nursing homes typically provide individual care for individuals who need more advanced medical support.
 You can choose a nursing home that is accepting of anyone, but most locations do not designate their location as specifically for those who are LGBT.
 Still, some are available and can help you to get the care you need.
 Many times, it is possible for seniors to obtain a private room that they share with a loved one.
 However, some nursing homes are meant to provide care for a single person.
 They can still be LGBT friendly, but they may not allow for more than one person to share a space.

-Here's a look at the LGBT retirement communities in the country that respects their gender preferences and their right to retire fabulously.
+Here’s a look at the LGBT retirement communities in the country that respect and accept all seniors, no matter how they identify.

 Of course, it is possible to retire and enjoy a high quality of life just about anywhere.
 However, there are some cities that are more encouraging of LGBT seniors.
-Though it is possible to find top quality gay senior retirement communities in virtually any state, we encourage you to take a closer look at these locations in particular.
+Though it is possible to find a top-quality LGBTQ senior living community in virtually any state, we encourage you to take a closer look at these locations in particular.